 - Social Studies

-- Become familiar with United States historical eras, groups, individuals, ideas and themes
+- Become familiar with United States historical eras, groups, individuals and themes

 - Visual Arts

 - Observe and Learn to Comprehend